akarazhev/ConfluencePublisher/doc/ai/01-project-setup.md

 - **Database**: SQLite with Hibernate/JPA (using `hibernate-community-dialects`)
 - **Containerization**: Docker with multi-stage builds

+## Build and Runtime Requirements

+- The backend and frontend MUST be buildable and runnable using only Docker and Docker Compose.
+- Local installation of Java, Gradle, Node.js, or Angular CLI MUST NOT be required for building and running the application; these tools may be used optionally for local development, but containerized workflows are the primary supported path.

 ## Project Structure Requirements

 Create a monorepo with: